Sheepolution/how-to-love/book/chapter15.md

 Now that our game has the correct title and icon, let's turn it into an executable.

 First we need to package our game in a zip file.
 Go to the folder of your game, select all the files.
 Now right click, go to *Send to* and click on *Compressed (zipped) folder*.
 The filename is not important, but we need to change the extension to `.love` (by default `.zip`).

+*Note: This part is Windows only.
+Go [here](https://www.love2d.org/wiki/Game_Distribution) to get info on building your game for other platforms.*

 ![](/images/book/15/compress.png)